You’ve worked hard to network to a company of interest and potential job you would love.

 1. Start Strong

 When meeting an interviewer in person, you are able to give a firm handshake, smile, and start with a pleasant greeting.
-On the phone, you need to make a great first impression without body language.
+During a phone screening, you need to make a great first impression without body language.

 Make sure you show your enthusiasm for the job by immediately saying,